 - Student Academic Conduct Officer (SACO)s are responsible for assessing cases of alleged academic dishonesty, for initiating appropriate action in accordance with the Student Conduct Rule and for ensuring relevant records are entered into the SMR;

-- The Student Academic Conduct Officer Coordinator is a senior SACO appointed by the Deputy Vice-Chancellor (Academic).
+- The Student Academic Conduct Officer Coordinator is a senior SACO appointed by the Deputy Vice-Chancellor (Academic) and Vice President.
 The SACO Coordinator works closely with SACOs to develop relevant training materials and resources, and to provide training and support for SACOs through workshops and consultations.
-The SACO Coordinator draws relevant issues to the attention of the Deputy Vice-Chancellor (Academic) and provides advice to SACOs, Heads of School and Pro Vice-Chancellors on issues of concern.
+The SACO Coordinator draws relevant issues to the attention of the Deputy Vice-Chancellor (Academic) and Vice President and provides advice to SACOs, Heads of School and Pro Vice-Chancellors on issues of concern.

 - Assistant Dean (Research Training)s are responsible for referring any reported case of academic dishonesty by research higher degree candidates or students undertaking the research component of a professional doctorate to the Dean of Graduate Research for consideration under the Student Conduct Rule; and

-- The Pro Vice-Chancellor or Deputy Vice-Chancellor (Academic) is responsible for making an assessment and determination of any misconduct issue that is escalated to them in accordance with the Student Conduct Rule.
+- The Pro Vice-Chancellor or Deputy Vice-Chancellor (Academic) and Vice President is responsible for making an assessment and determination of any misconduct issue that is escalated to them in accordance with the Student Conduct Rule.

 Section 5 - Actions and Penalties

 (10) If any form of student misconduct is found to have occurred, a range of actions may be taken or penalties imposed.
 Refer to Student Conduct Rule.

 (11) Students under investigation for student academic misconduct, research misconduct, or other breaches of discipline will not be eligible to graduate until the matter is resolved under the provisions of the Student Conduct Rule.